Arctic-Bio/ForBillings/README.md

 #UPDATE
-I have recently decided to create project XTEND-AI a full prebuilt setup for a safe academic AI that encourages critical thinking and works as a tutor and guiding hand, not an Ai for solving problems for you.
+I have recently decided to create project XTEND-AI a full prebuilt setup for a safe academic AI that encourages critical thinking and works as a tutor and guiding hand, not an AI for solving problems for you.
 It can be found here (https://github.com/Arctic-Bio/XTEND-AI)

 ---